Apr 2, 2025

 Key Ingredients in Arayes

-• Lamb – When buying lamb, look for meat that has a soft pink to red coloring, it will be freshest.
+• Lamb – When buying lamb, look for ground meat that has a soft pink to red coloring, it will be freshest.
 If you aren’t using your lamb right away, unwrap it from the butcher paper and store it in an airtight container and refrigerate.
-In this recipe the lamb is seasoned with a flavorful blend of herbs and spices.

 • Olive oil – While all olive oil comes from the fruit of olive trees, it’s not all created equal.
 Extra-virgin olive oil is unrefined and made from pure, cold-pressed olives, giving it more of a true olive taste.
-Regular olive oil is made from a blend of both cold-pressed and processed oils.
 I typically cook with extra-virgin olive oil when deciding between the two.
-Olive oil has a lower smoke point than many other oils, making it better for lower temperature cooking.
-Save pricey olive oils for finishing the recipe where the flavors will really shine – like in dips, for breads and salad.

 • Seasonings – The lamb is seasoned with a combination of salt, pepper, paprika, coriander, cumin and cayenne.
 While it is best to buy spices whole and grind them just before using for the most potent, strong flavor (plus they last longer), it is usually easier to buy them pre-ground.
 I recommend changing out your spices about every two years.
 Store them in a cool, dry place.